 If you're planning a vacation to Florida, you may be wondering what to pack besides your bathing suit.
-Whether you're traveling the highways, taking to the air or riding the rails — with kids or without — having a check list is helpful.
+Whether you're traveling the highways, flying there, or riding the rails—with kids or without—having a checklist is helpful.

 There are so many variables in what you should pack, depending on your destination and the activities you have planned once there.
 Of course, there are the bare necessities that include personal items, warm or cold weather clothing, beach necessities, special activity equipment, Florida's "must-haves," and more.

 Use these handy printable packing lists as a guide when planning what to take on your next trip to Florida: